-The FY 2012 and FY 2013 reports were jointly distributed for tribal comment.
-The IHS received five sets of comments from Indian tribes and tribal organizations on these reports.
-Three submissions were submitted on behalf of 16 Indian tribes and tribal organizations and contained identical comments.
-Two additional comments were submitted by individual Indian tribes.
+The IHS received four sets of comments from Indian tribes and tribal organizations on this report.
+Three sets of comments were submitted on behalf of individual Indian tribes and tribal organizations.
+The fourth set of comments was submitted on behalf of the IHS Tribal Self-Governance Advisory Committee.
 The comments received are summarized as follows: